Indonesia Travel Essentials

 Split Your Cards

 ALWAYS bring two or three ATM cards and credit cards on your trip.
 Only carry one of each when you go out — keep the backups locked in your hotel safe.
-The Indonesia is very safe, but things fall out of pockets, bags get left behind, and if you lose your only card, your trip is over.
+Indonesia is generally very safe, but things fall out of pockets, bags get left behind, and if you lose your only card, your trip is over.
 We learned this the hard way.

 Cash Is King